bernatferragut/app-starter-kit/README.md

-# Nimiq App Starter Kit
+# Nimiq App Starter Kit - YO!

 > Use this app starter kit to create a Nimiq-powered app in seconds.
 It contains all the boilerplate code needed to get you started.
 Check out the [demo](https://nimiq.github.io/app-starter-kit/).